bplmaps/lmec-main-site/content/articles/boston-little-syria.md

 Whether they are near or far, the [Boston Little Syria Project](https://bostonlittlesyria.org/) aims to gather and connect their recollections, photographs, and archives, reweaving them into the urban landscape.
 It adds an often-neglected layer to the texture of Boston history---one that is shared by Arab Americans and non-Arabs alike who have made the city their home.

-> Chloe Bordewich earned her PhD in history and Middle Eastern studies from Harvard University in 2022.
-Interested in histories of empire, technology, and public access to knowledge, she is a 2022–23 Postdoctoral Associate in Public History at Boston University’s Center for Antiracist Research.
+> Chloe Bordewich is a postdoctoral fellow at the University of Toronto's Jackman Humanities Institute.
+She received a PhD in history and Middle Eastern studies from Harvard University in 2022.
+From 2022-2023, she held a postdoctoral fellowship in public history at Boston University and the U.S. National Archives.
+Her research focuses on empire, media technologies, and public access to knowledge.
 >
-> Lydia Harrington earned her PhD from Boston University’s History of Art and Architecture Department in 2022 and is a Postdoctoral Fellow in the Aga Khan Program for Islamic Architecture at MIT in 2022–2023.
-She works on the history of institutional architecture and craft education in the late Ottoman Empire and its successor states.
+> Lydia Harrington is a historian and curator specializing in Middle Eastern architecture and migration from the Middle East to the US.
+She earned her PhD from Boston University’s History of Art and Architecture Department in 2022 and was a Postdoctoral Fellow in the Aga Khan Program for Islamic Architecture at MIT in 2022-2023.
+She was previously Senior Curator of the Syria Museum.
 >
 > As co-leaders of the Boston Little Syria Project, Harrington and Bordewich have led neighborhood walking tours and public events.
-They have curated exhibitions at MIT’s Rotch Library (December 2022–March 2023) and the Massachusetts Historical Society (April 2023).
+They have curated exhibitions at MIT's Rotch Library (December 2022-March 2023), the Massachusetts Historical Society (April 2023), and the University of Massachusetts Boston's Healey Library (January-May 2024).